tcbrindle/NanoRange/README.md

 ### Iterator adaptors ###

-NanoRange provides implementations of some of the iterator adaptors from [P0896][P0896],
+NanoRange provides implementations of most of the iterator adaptors from [P0896][P0896],
 specifically: